esausilva/process-videos-synology/readme.md

 # Process Video Files For Synology Photos

-The script takes in a path as the first argument where the videos that need processing are saved.
+The script takes in a path as the first argument where the video files that need processing are saved.
+Make sure to enclose the path with quotation marks.

 ```
 ./script.sh "/path/to/directory"